 Strategically planting trees to maximize their long-term benefits is encouraged.
+Refer to the USDA Forest Service's Vibrant Cities Lab for resources and ideas.

 Proposals will receive special consideration if they use tree planting to:

-- Manage stormwater

-- Enhance community resilience

-- Reduce Energy Use

-- Improve or expand recreational space

-- Provide shade where people need it most, when they need it most (e.g., seating at sports fields or playgrounds, over parking areas at grocery stores, or outdoor gathering spaces that can be unusable in high heat).
+- Manage stormwater quantity (flow) and quality (phosphorus loading) - Improve or expand recreational space - Improve the aesthetic appearance of community spaces - Provide shade where people need it most, when they need it most (e.g., seating at sports fields or playgrounds, over parking areas at grocery stores, or outdoor gathering spaces that can be unusable in high heat). - Reduce traffic speeds or enhance pedestrian and/or cyclist experiences - Provide shade for buildings to reduce their energy use, or over pavement to reduce its temperature and need for frequent resurfacing - Provide natural buffers / screens for noise / air pollution on traffic corridors - Provide food for community members

-- Improve or expand business patronage

-- Provide a sense of place

-- Reduce traffic speeds

-- Enhance pedestrian and/or cyclist experiences

-- Ameliorate stress and anxiety

-- Provide bird and pollinator habitat

-- Provide natural buffers / screens for noise / air pollution on traffic corridors

-- Provide food